ugbedam7/contact-manager-frontend/README.md

 ## App Description

-The Contact Manager App is a user-friendly platform that allows individuals to store and manage contact details efficiently.
-Users can create, view, edit, and delete their own contacts, while an admin has full control over all user accounts.
-The app ensures data privacy by restricting modifications to personal entries only.
+- The Contact Manager App is a user-friendly platform that allows individuals to store and manage contact details efficiently.
+- Users can create, view, edit, and delete their own contacts, while an
+  admin has full control over all user accounts.
+- Users can search the list by name.
+- Email notification is sent after a contact is added to the App.
+- The app ensures data privacy by restricting modifications to personal entries only.

 ## Page Explanations

 - Landing Page: Features login and signup options for user authentication.
 - Dashboard: Displays a list of saved contacts with search and filter options.
 - Contact Detail Page: Shows full details of a selected contact.
 - Contact Management: Users can add, edit, and delete their own contacts.